Synesso/scala-stellar-sdk/README.md

 val kp = KeyPair.random
 val response = TestNetwork.fund(kp)
 ```
+You can try this right now [in your browser](https://scastie.scala-lang.org/ekyYbw9lS3GSnIkrbN2ozw).

 Here's the code necessary to fetch an account's sequence number and submit a payment operation to the network.